 Trustees were sorry to learn of the death on December 19 at the age of 80 of a former Trustee and Honorary Secretary, Roger Norris.
-His funeral takes place on 11 January in Durham Cathedral at 2pm.
+His funeral took place on 11 January in Durham Cathedral, with many friends and colleagues in attendance.

 Roger was born in Hayes, Middlesex, studied ancient and modern literature at Trinity College, Dublin, worked in various libraries while becoming professionally qualified, and arrived in Durham in 1966 to take up the post of Deputy Cathedral Librarian.